stfc/PSyclone/doc/transformations.rst

     :members:
     :noindex:

-.. note:: PSyclone does not currently support
-          (distributed-memory) halo swaps within OpenMP parallel regions.
+.. note:: PSyclone does not support (distributed-memory) halo swaps or
-	  Attempting to create a parallel region for a set of nodes that includes halo swaps will produce an error.
-(In such cases it may be possible to re-order the nodes in the Schedule such that the halo swaps are performed outside the parallel region.)
-This limitation will be removed in version 1.3 of PSyclone.
+          global sums within OpenMP parallel regions.
+Attempting to create a parallel region for a set of nodes that includes halo swaps or global sums will produce an error.
+In such cases it may be possible to re-order the nodes in the Schedule such that the halo swaps or global sums are performed outside the parallel region.
+At the moment any such reordering would have to be performed by directly modifying the schedule and would be at the users own risk.
+In the future a transformation will be added to support the re-ordering of nodes.

 Applying